-The TP-Link Deco M5 and Google WiFi are two of the latest WiFi mesh systems (although Google WiFi had the advantage of being released several months earlier) and both are sharing very similar traits and are focusing towards the same type of audience: users that have a large house with lots of wireless “dead-zones”.
-The concept of a wireless mesh system is not something that got invented in the last couple of years, it is actually quite old (more than a decade) and was commonly found inside an enterprise or military environment.
-As with every other technology, as it ages, it gets less expensive to implement and, as expected, even the mesh tech has been ported to the consumer market in the form of two to three (usually) identical nodes.
+The TP-Link Deco M5 and Google WiFi are two popular dual-band WiFi systems (the Google WiFi had the advantage of being released several months earlier than the Deco M5), both sharing very similar traits, while also focusing towards the same type of audience: users that have a large house with lots of wireless “dead-zones”.
+The concept of a wireless mesh system is not something that got invented in the last four years, it is actually quite old (more than a decade) and was commonly found inside an enterprise or military environment.
+Similarly to every other technology, as it ages, it gets less expensive to implement and, as expected, even the mesh tech has been ported to the consumer market in a proprietary form in order to interconnect two to three (usually) identical nodes.

 |TP-Link Deco M5|

-As expected, every major networking manufacturer has released its own version of a WiFi system, each aiming at bringing something unique to the table: Linksys and Netgear created tri-band WiFi systems (Orbi dedicated a band to backhaul, while the Velop left it for the wireless clients, along with the other two bands) and the older dual-band Eero, Luma and Ubiquiti AmpliFi HD had a lot more time to perfect themselves, therefore making the mesh technology simple and affordable.
+During the past three years, every major networking manufacturer has released its own version of a WiFi system, each aiming to bring something unique to the table: Linksys, Netgear, Zyxel and the second gen Eero created tri-band WiFi systems (Orbi and Multy X have dedicated a band to backhaul, while both the Velop and Eero left the three radio bands available for the wireless clients) and the older first-gen dual-band Eero, Luma and Ubiquiti AmpliFi HD had a lot more time to perfect themselves, therefore making the mesh technology more simple to implement and more affordable.

-The Deco M5 and the Google WiFi are also dual-band mesh systems which promise a high level of simplicity and a great wireless performance (all at an affordable price tag), so let’s see which is the better one.
+The Deco M5 and the Google WiFi promise a high level of simplicity and an above average wireless performance (all that at an affordable price tag), so let’s see which is the better one.

 Note: You can also check the full review of the TP-Link Deco M5 and the full review of the Google WiFi.

-Unlike the usual wireless routers (where we get variations of pretty much the same design blueprint), the WiFi systems manufacturers have gone to some lengths to ensure that their devices are uniquely designed and won’t be mistaken for other systems from the competition.
-So, these systems can be found in various shapes and sizes, but, the one that I think has the best design so far, is Google WiFi.
+Unlike the regular wireless router (where few stray from the traditional design blueprint), the WiFi systems manufacturers have gone to some lengths to ensure that their devices are uniquely designed and won’t be mistaken for other systems from the competition.
+So, these systems can be found in various shapes and sizes, but, the one that I think has the best design so far, is Google WiFi (yes, this statement still hold true even in 2019).

-The advantage that both the Google WiFi and the TP-Link Deco M5 have over the other WiFi systems is that any unit can act as the main router, while any other unit can be the satellite (the non-mesh Netgear Orbi has a router and a satellite, which are not interchangeable, but be aware that the mesh is not necessarily the main differentiating factor between these two groups, as can be seen in the case of the Ubiquiti AmpliFi HD).
+The advantage that both the Google WiFi and the TP-Link Deco M5 have over the other WiFi systems is that any unit can act as the main router, while any other unit can be the satellite (while the Netgear Orbi, the the Ubiquiti AmpliFi HD and Eero Home WiFi second gen have a router unit and extenders, which are not interchangeable).

 Like I mentioned earlier, the Google WiFi has a narrow section which is home to a LED that has the role of showing the status of the network and the node by displaying different colours: flashing amber signifies that the node has no Internet connection, flashing red indicates an error, while solid blue means that the device is returning to factory default settings and solid green-blue indicates that everything is working properly and the node is registered.
 The Deco M5 also has a LED which shows the status of the network, but it is a lot less intrusive (almost unnoticeable) and lies on the top of every unit (similarly to Linksys Velop).
 The LED will flash blue when the node is ready for setup (solid blue means that it is setting up), solid red indicates an error and solid green means that everything is working properly.
 During the night, the LED can be turned off.